 Spoken by Harry Dinkle to wife Harriet at their 50th anniversary pizza party; used by Harry to mean “to keep something secret or hidden”.
 Used everywhere else in the known universe to mean “to deliberately underestimate or understate a cost.”
 (Suggested by Gyre)

-Used by Linda to emphatically agree with Les’ observation that “things have changed.”
-Linda, or a human speaking naturally, might’ve gone with “Absolutely” or “You can say that again,” but I guess “mega” sounds “cooler.”
+Used by Linda to emphatically agree with Les’ observation that “things have changed,” and by actress Marianne Winters in a chat with Mason Jarr.
+Most humans would go with “Absolutely” or “You can say that again,” but I guess “mega” sounds “cooler.”

 A female who presumes to possess knowledge that is unattainable to most, equivalent to the real-world expression “know-it-all”.